reemessam1/Portfolio/TEDxKFUPM/README.md

 ---

-## UX Process
+# Design Process

-- Analyzed event requirements and content needs
+### 🔍 Research
+- Gathered project requirements from the organizing team.
+- Reviewed TEDx visual identity guidelines.
+- Identified the primary user groups and their goals.

+### 🗂 Information Architecture
+- Organized website content into logical sections.
+- Prioritized speakers, agenda, and registration to match user expectations.

+### ✏️ Wireframing
-- Designed low-fidelity wireframes to define layout and user flow
+- Created low-fidelity wireframes to define layouts and user flows.
-- Created high-fidelity UI designs using Figma
+- Validated content hierarchy before moving to visual design.

+### 🎨 UI Design
+- Designed high-fidelity responsive interfaces in Figma.
+- Applied a consistent typography, color palette, spacing system, and reusable components.

+### ✅ Heuristic Evaluation
+- Reviewed the design using Nielsen's usability heuristics.
+- Evaluated navigation, consistency, visibility, and accessibility.
+- Refined layouts and navigation based on the evaluation.

+### 🧪 Usability Testing
+- Tested common user tasks such as:
+  - Finding speakers
+  - Viewing the agenda
+  - Registering for the event
-- Focused on visual hierarchy, readability, and accessibility
+- Collected feedback on navigation, readability, and discoverability.
-- Iterated designs based on feedback from technical and content teams
+- Refined the design based on the findings.

+---

+# UX Design Decisions

+- Used a strong **visual hierarchy** to highlight the most important event information.
+- Prioritized **event registration** with clear and repeated call-to-action buttons.
+- Simplified navigation to reduce cognitive load and improve discoverability.
+- Applied TEDx branding consistently while maintaining readability.
+- Designed responsive layouts for desktop, tablet, and mobile devices.
+- Applied accessibility best practices including sufficient color contrast, readable typography, and touch-friendly interactive elements.

 ---